RobertoRoos/sawIntuitiveResearchKitWiki/Calibration.md

 * [Generating XML configuration files](/jhu-dvrk/sawIntuitiveResearchKit/wiki/XMLConfig)
 * [Hardware setup and testing](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Hardware)

 The calibration steps are required to fine tune the XML configuration file generated from the `.cal` file provided by ISI.
 It also requires a fully functional controller, i.e. the arm must be connected to the controller and the controller must be connected to the PC.
-You must also make sure that you can power on/off the actuator amplifiers as described in the [wiki:/sawIntuitiveResearchKitTutorial/Hardware Hardware setup and testing] page.
+You must also make sure that you can power on/off the actuator amplifiers as described in the [hardware setup and testing](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/wiki/Hardware#3-motor-power) page.

 # 2. Current offsets